 If you type for a living, play video games, do yoga, or lift weights, your wrists need this.
 And if you have ever had that dull ache on the top or bottom of your forearm after a long day at a keyboard, this is the exercise that directly addresses it.

-Muscles targeted: wrist flexors (extension phase), wrist extensors (flexion phase), and lateral forearm muscles during radial and ulnar deviation.
+Muscles stretched across the four-direction sequence: wrist flexors in extension, wrist extensors in flexion, and brachioradialis and lateral forearm muscles during radial and ulnar deviation.

 How to Do the Full Wrist Stretch Out (Step-by-Step)